karimmaassen/Easy-Slides/readme.md

 - Get your mind out of Keynote, and back into your presentation.
 Add a few key value pairs, and, bam, your slide is ready to go.
 - Way faster than any alternative
 - Load your presentation as easy as $.getJSON('presentation.js')
-- Because we're using JSON, ceating a presentation-generator UI for non-coders is a much easier process
+- Because we're using JSON, creating a presentation-generator UI for non-coders is a much easier process

+## Usage

+The idea is that the styling/template is already in place.
+So I'd imagine that the presenter will only need to do something like:

+		var slides = $.getJSON('presentation.js');
+		new Presentation( slides, config );

+(Not set in stone; still need to think about this.)

+## Tools

+As for the tools in this project, I'd like to use:

+- *Library* - jQuery (Or maybe just stick with Underscore)
+- *Framework* - Backbone.js
+- *Testing* - QUnit
+- *CSS* - Sass (I prefer Stylus, but Sass is more common)